 4. The Ledges Trail Of Cuyahoga Valley National Park

-No other trail is rated so highly in Ohio as the Ledges Trail of Cuyahoga Valley National Park, at 3.7 km (2.3 miles) long it’s said to be one of the beautiful trails in the National Park and all of Ohio.
+No other trail is rated so highly in Ohio as the Ledges Trail of Cuyahoga Valley National Park, at 3.7 km (2.3 miles) long it’s said to be one of the most beautiful trails in the National Park and all of Ohio.
 You can complete this loop hike within an estimated 56 minutes.
-With an overlook, moss-covered cliffs, beautiful staircases, steep ledges, and crevasse’s you can hike into, this trail is very diverse!
-This trail is rated moderately for its stairs, rocky sections, steep ledges, and hills is navigable for all ages, and includes water refill facilities at the beginning of your hike1!
+With an overlook, moss-covered cliffs, beautiful staircases, steep ledges, and crevasses you can hike into, this trail is very diverse!
+This trail is rated moderately for its stairs, rocky sections, steep ledges, and hills are navigable for all ages, and includes water refill facilities at the beginning of your hike1!
 The highest elevation on the hike is 319 m where the overlook is located, as you look out into the dense forest beyond you feel truly immersed in nature without being too far from urban civilization- one of the many perks of Ohio’s trails!

 5. The Old Man’s Cave Trail

 Old Man’s Cave Trail is in one of the most sought-after state parks in central Ohio, Hocking Hills.
 This State Park is known for its stunning waterfalls, clear, blue natural waters, outdoor activities, stargazing, and rich history.
 The cave and trail itself are named after Richard Rowe a hermit who made the cave his home in the early 1800s while hunting along the Scioto River located inside the park.
 It’s approximately 8.5 km long (5.3 miles) of bridges, stairs, waterfalls, and finally the cave.
-This stunning trail is an “out & back” hike with an elevation gain of 93 m meaning you will have some steep hills and stairs and once you reach the end of the trail you go back to the same direction with an estimate of 2 hours and 20 minutes to complete the hike.
+This stunning trail is an “out & back” hike with an elevation gain of 93 m meaning you will have some steep hills and stairs and once you reach the end of the trail you go back in the same direction with an estimate of 2 hours and 20 minutes to complete the hike.

 6. The Archers Fork Trail

 Archers Fork Trail located in Wayne National Forest, at the foothills of the Appalachian Mountains, is one of the most difficult trails in Ohio.
 For those looking for more of a challenge and potentially an overnight camping trip in a more remote part of Ohio, you will find this 20.8 km (12.4 miles) looped trail on the border of West Virginia.
-It can be a few km longer than anticipated if you’re wanting to also see the waterfall and cave that veer slightly off the main trail.
-It’s not only difficult for its length but also its elevation change, there are many steep hills in this part of Ohio not only making it a beautiful change in Ohio’s relatively flat landscape but a new challenge from other trails.
+It can be a few km longer than anticipated if you’re wanting to also see the waterfall and cave that veer slightly off the main trail.1 It’s not only difficult for its length but also its elevation change, there are many steep hills in this part of Ohio not only making it a beautiful change in Ohio’s relatively flat landscape but a new challenge from other trails.
 Beyond the steep hills, you’ll find yourself surrounded by pine forests, up against giant rock faces, peering into dark caves, and finding all sorts of nature’s critters and insects flourishing here.
 Archers Fork Trail takes approximately 6 hours and 30 minutes to complete but offers plenty of camping sites to break the hike into a full weekend adventure.

 7. The Ohio Brush Creek Hiking Trail